 Patrick Boylan (Irish).
-Mr Boylan is Global Head of Investment Risk for Renewable Power and Infrastructure Solutions and is responsible for the global risk oversight of Infrastructure investing at BlackRock Alternative Investors.
-Mr Boylan's service with BlackRock dates back to 2011.
-He was most recently Head of Risk for the Manager and prior to that a member of BlackRock's Financial Markets Advisory Group (FMA) where he was responsible for EMEA Valuation and Risk Assessment.
-Prior to joining BlackRock, Mr Boylan served in senior risk management positions at LBBW Asset Management and GE Capital.
-Mr Boylan earned a BS degree in Finance and Msc.
-Investment & Treasury (MIT) from Dublin City University and is a FRM Charter holder.
+Mr Boylan serves as the Global Head of Investment Risk for Infrastructure Debt, Renewable Power and Infrastructure Solutions at BlackRock.
+Mr Boylan's service with the firm dates back to 2011.
+He was most recently Chief Risk Officer for the manager and prior to that a member of BlackRock's Financial Markets Advisory Group (FMA) where he was responsible for EMEA Valuation and Risk Assessment.
+Prior to joining BlackRock, Mr Boylan served in senior risk leadership positions at LBBW Asset Management and GE Capital.
+Mr Boylan earned a BS degree in Finance and MSc.
+Investment & Treasury from DCU and is a FRM Charter holder.